Tingliangstu/pySED/README.md

 The [example files](https://github.com/Tingliangstu/pySED/tree/main/example) have so many case provided to show how to use **pySED**.
 If you can successfully reproduce these cases, you are ready to apply `pySED` to your own research systems.

+Users can always use the `pysed -h` flag to explore available options and understand how to prepare input files for pySED.

-We would strongly encourage readers to browse through the [pySED paper](https://doi.org/10.1063/5.0278798), as it contains a wealth of details that can greatly aid in understanding both the theoretical foundations and the practical aspects of the SED methods it presents.
+We also strongly encourage readers to browse through the [pySED paper](https://doi.org/10.1063/5.0278798), as it contains a wealth of details that can greatly aid in understanding both the theoretical foundations and the practical aspects of the SED methods it presents.